iamsobasak/varsity_rag/README.md

-# Varsity RAG Q&A
+# Varsity Query

 ## Description
-Varsity RAG Q&A is a Q&A application for Zerodha Varsity Modules.
+Varsity Query is a Q&A application for Zerodha Varsity Modules.
 The modules can be found [here](https://zerodha.com/varsity/modules/).

 ## Prerequisites
 To run this application, you will need an API key.
 You can create your `OPENAI_API_KEY` [here](https://platform.openai.com/account/api-keys).